eankeen/eslint-config-fox/readme.md

 #### off

-turns of all functional linting. formatting options are still enabled, though
+Turns of all functional linting.
+Formatting options are still enabled, though

 #### cozy

-catches code that is
+Catches code that has / is

 - aggregous errors
 - non-aggregous auto-fixable errors